MyGet/MyGetDocs/Docs.Site/Docs/Reference/MyGet-Bower-support.markdown

 ## Using multiple Bower registries

 By default, your MyGet Bower feed will only contain packages you have explicitly added, either using the web UI or the Bower client.
-To have the public Bower registry blended into your own, go to the *Package Sources* tab, edit the *Bower.io* package source and enable the *Make all upstream packages available in clients* option and the the *Automatically add downloaded upstream packages to the current feed (mirror)* option.
+To have the public Bower registry blended into your own, go to the *Upstream Sources* tab, edit the *Bower.io* upstream source and enable the *Make all upstream packages available in clients* option and the the *Automatically add downloaded upstream packages to the current feed (mirror)* option.

 Note that using these settings it's also possible to blend more than one Bower registry into one.